 Read more: Boundary Violation

 As your trauma is uniquely yours, the events you have experienced play upon your psyche in a specific way; your wounds are unique and your recovery will be unique.
 There are some guideposts, though.
-Directing your own recovery with the support of a group for Partners of Sex Addicts (PoSAs), friends, PoSA coaching, etc. can give you the confidence you may be lacking in taking care of yourself in the world.
+Directing your own recovery with the support of a group for POSAs, friends, POSA coaching, etc. can give you the confidence you may be lacking in taking care of yourself in the world.

 Read more: Healing Path